vitessio/website/content/en/docs/reference/vreplication/vexec.md

 **mandatory**

 <div class="cmd">
-Sql query to be run: validations are done to ensure that queries can be run only against vreplication tables.
+SQL query to be run: validations are done to ensure that queries can be run only against vreplication tables.
 A limited set of queries are allowed.
 </div>

 #### Example
 ```
-vtctlclient VExec keyspace1.wf2 'select * from _vt.vreplication'
+vtctlclient VExec keyspace1.workflow1 'select * from _vt.vreplication'
 ```